TobiasOnGitHub/FAXE-Feature_Annotation_eXtraction_Engine/README.md

 **USAGE**

-1. Restart your Git console
+1. Restart your Git console.
+Try out if it worked by adding "git-pf" and by pressing "tab" the remaining "c" shall appear.
 2. Go to your repository main directory (optional to shorten to be provided paths)
 3. Call "git-pfc" with your git working directory path (or .) and the folder name of your source directory
    * The tool will check your changes features and provide you a selection.
 (Unless you provide this information via the option -f|--feature)